melihsrn/OWL-ViT_with_enhanced_query_embedding_network/README.md

 ## Pretrained checkpoints

-Pre-trained checkpoint of the proposed query embedding network is specified in [configuration files](https://github.com/google-research/scenic/blob/main/scenic/projects/owl_vit/configs).
+Pre-trained checkpoints of the proposed query embedding network are specified in [configuration files](https://github.com/melihsrn/OWL-ViT_with_enhanced_query_embedding_network/query_embed_network).

 ## Training Code Colab

-The [Training Code Colab](https://colab.research.google.com/github/google-research/scenic/blob/main/scenic/projects/owl_vit/notebooks/OWL_ViT_minimal_example.ipynb) shows all steps necessary for running training process, including installing necessary libraries, instantiating a model, loading a checkpoint, preprocessing input images, getting predictions, and saving them.
+The [Training Code Colab](https://colab.research.google.com/drive/1wsms9mcqSTqUJCNuM4AyMZBrXwiz2BGn?usp=drive_link) shows all steps necessary for running training process, including installing necessary libraries, instantiating a model, loading a checkpoint, preprocessing input images, getting predictions, and saving them.
+You just need to change the locations according to the locations in your local environment.

 ## Reference
 If you use OWL-ViT+CNN, please cite the paper as appropriate: